Akshaykumargp/engine-data-prognosis/README.md

 **Machine learning models**

-After doing EDA & Training the data we applied few machine learning models to the training data to see how model behaves.
-The following table contains machine learning models and the respective results we got.
+After performing EDA and training the data, a few machine learning models were applied to the training data to observe the behaviour of the model.
+The results we obtained using machine learning models are shown in the table below.

  ![image](https://user-images.githubusercontent.com/98378358/210374522-a529a0a1-668b-40a4-80ae-4b346017911a.png)